 Simplify your golf game by scheduling a tee time through your resort.
 Hotel concierges are familiar with course schedules and specials.
 Booking through your hotel will give you a direct link to nearby courses, some which may typically be limited to private play.

 JW Marriott Marco Island Beach Resort has two courses: The Rookery, recently redesigned by course designer Robert Cupp, and Hammock Bay, designed by Peter Jacobsen and Jim Hardy.
 One course each day is selected as the private course for members and resort guests only, while the other is open for public play.
 Golf instruction is available from the Dennis Clark Golf Academy.

 Tiburon Golf Club at The Ritz-Carlton Golf Resort, Naples has two courses, the Gold Course and Black Course, both designed by Greg Norman.
 Tiburon hosts both the LPGA Tour’s CME Group Tour Championship and the PGA Tour’s QBE Shootout.
 This beautiful semi-private course is open to public play, but private members and guests of both Ritz-Carlton resorts in Naples have priority for tee times.

 The Naples Grande Beach Resort offers play for resort guests on the private Naples Grande Golf Club course designed by Rees Jones.
 The highly regarded par 72 course is both interesting and challenging.
 Instruction is available from the Durland Golf School.
 Guests of the LaPlaya Beach & Golf Resort play at the private LaPlaya Golf Club course designed by Robert Cupp, which is both scenic and challenging.
-The Marco Beach Ocean Resort at The Creek Course at Fiddler’s Creek.
+Guests sayting at the Marco Beach Ocean Resort play at The Creek Course at Fiddler’s Creek.